x64 mingw: test_at(TestTime) failure

 [ruby-core:46780] [Bug #6794]

-Updated by h.shirosaki (Hiroshi Shirosaki) almost 8 years ago
+Updated by h.shirosaki (Hiroshi Shirosaki) about 8 years ago

 Thank you.
 Checked in.

 It seems that gcc 4.6.1 (tdm gcc 32bit) doesn't have _localtime64_s.